Importation of Engines, Vehicles, Vessels and Machines

 - (l) heavy-duty incomplete vehicles;

-- (m) off-road compression-ignition engines;
+- (m) off-road mobile and stationary compression-ignition engines and machines equipped with such engines;

-- (n) off-road small spark-ignition engines rated up to 19 kW (25hp);
+- (n) off-road small spark-ignition engines rated up to 30 kW (40hp) and machines equipped with such engines;

 7. The implementation of the SWI enables importers to satisfy ECCC’s requirements to file an importation declaration by integrating the declaration with other data submissions required by the CBSA and other participating government agencies (PGAs), through a single electronic portal utilizing the Integrated Import Declaration (IID).
 For additional information on the benefits of using SWI, please refer to the paragraph Implementation of the CBSA SWI below.